How to Switch from GA4 to Clickport Analytics

 - GA4 "Views" = Clickport "Pageviews"

-- GA4 "Bounce rate" = Clickport "Bounce rate" (but defined differently.
-GA4 considers a non-bounce any session with an "engaged session."
-Clickport requires at least two of: multiple pageviews, a click event, 25%+ scroll, or 15+ seconds on page.)
+- GA4 "Bounce rate" = Clickport "Bounce rate", but defined differently.
+GA4 calls any "engaged session" a non-bounce.
+Clickport asks for more proof: at least two of multiple pageviews, a click, 25%+ scroll, or 15+ seconds on the page.

 - GA4 "Average engagement time" = Clickport "Avg. visit duration"

-- GA4 has no equivalent = Clickport "Engagement score" (a 0-100 composite score based on scroll depth, time, clicks, and pages viewed)
+- GA4 has no equivalent = Clickport "Engagement score", a 0 to 100 score that rolls up scroll depth, time, clicks, and pages viewed into one number.

 Sources, campaigns, and UTM tracking